 End

-25. When the bot runs successfully, the prompt window opens where you enter the value, and then the message box displays the calculated number.
-View the message and click Close.
+When the automation is deployed, the prompt window opens where you enter the value, and then the message box displays the calculated number.

 Entering the value in the Prompt window